lairdrt/tm4c123G-keil/README.md

 This makes it so that the USB drivers installed below will work.

 ## Install Windows 10 USB Drivers
 You'll need the correct Windows 10 USB drivers to download your compiled binary code to the LaunchPad.
 The LaunchPad does not support plug-and-play device driver installation under Windows 10.
 Finding the USB drivers that allow you to flash the LaunchPad is not easy.

-Fortunatley, this link helps:
+***Prior to 5/21/2023, the link for downloading the USB drivers supplied by TI for the LaunchPad USB board was broken.
+That link appears to work now.***

+If the link breaks again or doesn't work for you, then follow the process below to install the Windows 10 USB drivers:

 [How to install windows drivers for the LaunchPad on Windows 10](https://edx-org-utaustinx.s3.amazonaws.com/UT601x/InstallDrivers10.htm)

+We're going to assume that the TI driver link is **not** broken, so the instructions below will have you downlaod and install those drivers:

 First:
 1. Plug in your LaunchPad to an available USB port on your development computer.